 - Start the engine.
-Run the engine until the temperature reaches 49 to 66 °C (120 to 150 °F). - 5.
+Operate the engine until the temperature reaches 49 to 66 °C (120 to 150 °F). - 5.
 Stop the engine and allow the engine to cool.
 Loosen the cooling system filler cap (1) slowly in order to relieve any pressure.
 Remove the cooling system filler cap.
 Open the drain cock or remove the drain plug (2) in the cylinder block.
 Open the drain cock or remove the drain plug on the radiator.
 Open the drain cocks or remove the drain plugs (3) in the oil coolers.
-Open the drain cocks or remove the drain plugs (5) in the aftercoolers.
+Remove both the drain plugs (5) in the aftercoolers.
 Allow the water to drain.
 Flush the cooling system with clean water.